Updated: May 1st, 2017

 - Things can sometimes *often* break if you’re not super careful.

 - There can be incompatibilities between wordpress, woocommerce, themes and plugins.

 - There is no real live support, there is a team at woocommerce that can help support you, but support times can be very slow, your best bet is to post and ask for help in the any facebook groups dedicated to woocommerce users.
 This and google are your best bets for finding support.

-- Many people end up adding on A LOT of plugins, which can really slow down the loading speed of your site.
+- Many people end up adding on A LOT of plugins, which can really slow down the loading speed of your site and can possibly cause headaches down the road.
 So think about what you really need before adding plugins.
 There are many badly developed plugins out there that can also cause security issues.

 How much will they actually cost?